jh3141/kind-lang/docs/design-notes/metaobjects.md

 * Type errors (only for objects with statically-identifiable type)
 * Parsing statements beginning with an identified keyword (only for objects with statically identifiable type) [macros]
-* Altering the contents of classes via declarative code
+* Altering the contents of classes or behaviour of methods via declarative code
 * Post-processing changes to classes (e.g. notification when a subclass adds a new method allowing the superclass to modify the subclass's code, add additional methods, change a parallel class heirarchy, etc.).